quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 - new (QCalendarDay) `interval-class` that will be called when drawing each interval to add extra css classes in object form.
 - new `min-weekday-length` (default: `1`).
 This property is used for fluid text length.
 The browser supports `long` and `short` formats.
 This is an **extra short** format taken from the beginning characters of the browser's `short` format.
 There are some languages that begin with the same character, so having this set to 1 (one) may not work.
 In that case, depending on your locale, set it to two or more.
 - new `weekday-breakpoints` (default: `[75, 35]`).
 This is the cell width breakpoint for the fluid text length.
 At the first breakpoint, this is where the calendar will use the `short` format, unless `short-weekday-label` or `short-month-label` are already being used.
 The second breakpoint is for the **extra short** format will be used.
 To not use a breakpoint, set it to 0.
-- new `day-min-height` property is to set the min-height of a calendar cell.
-Use this instead of static `day-height` when you want calendar rows to automatically grow in height depending on content.
+- new `day-min-height` or `resource-min-height` property is to set the min-height of a calendar cell.
+Use this instead of static `day-height`, or `resource-height`, when you want calendar rows to automatically grow in height depending on content.
 - new `date-type` (default: `round`), values `['round', 'rounded', 'square']`
 - new `weekday-align` (default: `center`), values `['left', 'center', 'right']`
 - new `date-align` (default: `center`), values `['left', 'center', 'right']`